PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 ```
 </div>

-`DaskTaskRunner` automatically creates a local Dask cluster, then starts executing all of the tasks in parallel.
+`DaskTaskRunner` automatically creates a local Dask cluster, then starts executing all of the task runs in parallel.
 The results do not return in the same order as the sequential code above.

 Abbreviated output: